Transcribe YouTube Video

 Automatically transcribe any YouTube video or Short to text.
 Free, no login, results in seconds.

 YouTube is different from every other video platform: most videos already have captions, either uploaded by the creator or auto-generated by YouTube itself.
 The smart way to transcribe a YouTube video is to use those captions directly — they're aligned to the audio, professionally-punctuated on serious channels, and often reviewed for accuracy.
-This tool is captions-first: it pulls YouTube's existing caption track when available (creator-uploaded first, then auto-generated), and only falls back to raw AI speech recognition when no captions exist.
-That means you get near-perfect accuracy on 90%+ of YouTube content at zero processing cost, and a decent AI fallback for the rest.
-Competitors that skip this step and blindly re-transcribe audio are slower and less accurate.
+This tool is captions-first: it pulls YouTube's existing caption track when available (creator-uploaded first, then auto-generated), including YouTube's automatic track where the creator never uploaded one.
+That means near-perfect accuracy on the large majority of YouTube content at zero processing cost, and results in seconds rather than minutes, because nothing is re-listened to.
+The trade-off is honest and worth knowing up front: a video with no caption track at all cannot be transcribed here.

 How It Works